vivid-inc/ash-ra-template/DEVELOP.md

 # Along the path to ART version 1.0 and beyond

 ### Next:
+- Consider how to watch for changes in dependent templates, CLJ source files, anything else.
 - Heavy testing of quote nesting and escaping, delimiter escaping, Clojure reader forms, comments.

 ### Considerations, further out: